browserengineering/book/book/embeds.md

                 wrap_in_window("__runRAFHandlers()", window_id))
 ```

 Event listeners are similar.
-Registering one is now stored on the window:
+Registering one is now stores a reference on the
+window:

 ``` {.javascript}
 window.LISTENERS = {}